 Where it all began back in 1989… Today St Martin’s offers education from Grade 0-7.
 A variety of extra activities are offered, such as ballet classes for the Junior pupils, Music lessons including choir singing and percussion.
 A swimming programme is offered to all of our pupils, a valuable life skill.

 Generous volunteers, as well as the pupils of St Stithians (our Outreach Partner) provide extra lessons including assistance with reading and mathematics skills.

-Deputy Head: Lizette Baker
+Headmistress: Lizette Baker